-SSU students wanting to spend a semester abroad should consider the International Student Exchange Program (ISEP) first.
+MSSU students wanting to spend a semester abroad should consider the International Student Exchange Program (ISEP) first.
 While MSSU’s partner universities are another viable option, they sometimes cost a little more – especially if you have to pay the other university directly for housing or find your own accommodations.
-The benefit of ISEP is that you will pay MSSU tuition, room and board (note that there is a $395 application fee, which the partner universities do not charge).
+The benefit of ISEP is that you will pay MSSU tuition, room and board (note that there is a $100 application fee and a $325 placement fee, which the partner universities do not charge).

 Please note the distinction between ISEP-Exchange and ISEP-Direct.
 With ISEP-Exchange, you pay MSSU tuition, room and board.
 With ISEP-Direct, you pay the other university directly for your tuition, room and board.
 In nearly every case, ISEP-Direct will cost you substantially more than you would pay at MSSU.
 While many universities will be listed as both ISEP-Exchange and ISEP-Direct, these institutions have a very limited number of Exchange placements available.
 The main advantage of ISEP-Direct is that chances of placement are usually excellent for qualified applicants, so you and a friend could study together.
 But if cost is a factor, you should look at all the ISEP-Exchange universities first.